CRM Software for Economic Development Organizations

 4. You can type the first few letters of a field that you want to filter on and all applicable options will appear:

-6. Adjacent to all fields you will see the (not) checkbox.
 When selected, this option indicates that the filter should return all records that do NOT match the criteria specified.
+In the example above, when you click Apply, you will get all results where the client's business size is not set to "Large".

-7. To remove a filter you can click the red minus circle.
+7. To remove a filter you can click the red "stop" sign that can be found on the far right of each filter value:

 How do I specify my filter criteria?